 Get ready to be addicted!
-We have put together a pick and mix for the Vivid Blanket that gives you a little discount on everything you need, including needles.
 One of the best things about knitting this is that you can start with only a couple of balls and then add more as you go as colour batch shouldn't show on different squares as they are separated by others.
 I got 9 squares from each ball of Signature 4 Ply but that will vary depending on needle size.

 Also, the Tin Can Knits tutorial is available on their site.
 Even if you aren't going to knit this, their site is well worth a visit as they have gorgeous free patterns as well.